LuckyJimJD/ProfessionalResponsibility/_questions/LawFirmsQuestions.md

     b.
 Manager, who is the office manager and not a member of the bar, is executive vice president of Law Firm.

     c.
 Widow, whose husband was a lawyer shareholder in Law Firm until his death two years ago, continues to hold husband’s shares in Law Firm until their child finishes law school.

+	d.
+All of the above.

+	e.
+None of the above.

 8. Acton, a certified public accountant, has proposed to Attorney, a recognized specialist in the field of tax law, that Acton and Attorney form a partnership for the purpose of providing clients with tax-related legal and accounting services.
 Both Acton and Attorney have deserved reputations for being competent, honest, and trustworthy.
 Acton further proposes that the announcement of the proposed partnership, the firm stationery, and all public directory listings clearly state that Acton is a certified public accountant and that Attorney is a lawyer.
 Is Attorney subject to discipline if he enters into the proposed partnership with Acton?